qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Avidin and other biotin-binding proteins, including Streptavidin and NeutrAvidin protein, have the ability to bind up to four biotin molecules.
 The Avidin-biotin complex is the strongest known non-covalent interaction (Kd = 10-15M) between a protein and ligand.
 The bond formation between biotin and Avidin is very rapid, and once formed, is unaffected by extremes of pH, temperature, organic solvents and other denaturing agents.
 These features of biotin and Avidin – features that are shared by Streptavidin and NeutrAvidin Protein – are useful for purifying or detecting proteins conjugated to either component of the interaction.

 ## Biotin

 Biotin is a vitamin (Vitamin H, Vitamin B7, Coenzyme R) that is present in small amounts in all living cells and is critical for a number of biological processes including cell growth and the citric acid cycle.
 The valeric acid side chain of the biotin molecule can be derivatized in order to incorporate various reactive groups that facilitate the addition of a biotin tag to other molecules.
 Because biotin is relatively small (244.3 Daltons), it can be conjugated to many proteins and other molecules without significantly altering their biological activity.
 The highly specific interaction of biotin-binding proteins with biotin makes it a useful tool in assay systems designed to detect and target biological analytes.

 ## Blunt ends

 In blunt ends, both strands are of equal length – i.e. they end at the same base position, leaving no unpaired bases on either strand.

 ## Blunt end ligation

 Usually, a straight cut creates blunt ends or non-overhanging ends.
 These ends can be joined using a DNA ligase enzyme.
 The joining of two blunt ends is called blunt end ligation.
 This does not need matching or complementary ends for ligation.

 ## Cancer immune Evasion through loss of MHC Class I antigen presentation

 Major histocompatibility class I (MHC I) molecules bind peptides derived from a cell's expressed genes and then transport and display this antigenic information on the cell surface.
 This allows CD8 T cells to identify pathological cells that are synthesizing abnormal proteins, such as cancers that are expressing mutated proteins.
 In order for many cancers to arise and progress, they need to evolve mechanisms to avoid elimination by CD8 T cells.
 MHC I molecules are not essential for cell survival and therefore one mechanism by which cancers can evade immune control is by losing MHC I antigen presentation machinery (APM).
 Not only will this impair the ability of natural immune responses to control cancers, but also frustrate immunotherapies that work by re-invigorating anti-tumor CD8 T cells, such as checkpoint blockade.

 ## Castration-resistant prostate cancer (CRPC)

 A form of advanced prostate cancer.
 With CRPC, the cancer no longer completely responds to treatments that lower testosterone.
 It shows signs of growth, like a rising PSA (prostate-specific antigen), even with low levels of testosterone.

+## cDNA second strand synthesis vs SMART-seq2

+Normal cDNA second strand sythesis is not a PCR process.
+But Takara smart-seq2 containing PCR of cDNA.
+The first strand cDNA synthesis is typically carried out using reverse transcription (RT) enzymes, which use a reverse transcriptase to synthesize cDNA from an RNA template.
+The resulting single-stranded cDNA is then converted to double-stranded cDNA through a second strand synthesis step that typically uses DNA polymerase and RNase H to remove the RNA template.

+Smart-seq2 is a modified RNA-Seq protocol that combines template switching with PCR amplification to generate high-quality, full-length cDNA libraries from single cells.
+In this protocol, after the reverse transcription step, a template switching oligonucleotide (TSO) is added to the reaction mixture.
+This TSO has a short poly-dT sequence at its 3' end, which hybridizes to the poly-A tail of the mRNA template.
+The TSO also has a non-templated sequence at its 5' end that serves as a template for a second strand synthesis, which is carried out by a reverse transcriptase.

+After the second strand synthesis, PCR amplification is carried out to amplify the cDNA libraries.
+The PCR step is designed to specifically amplify only full-length cDNAs, which helps to reduce bias and improve the quality of the final library.
+The amplified cDNA libraries can then be used for high-throughput sequencing.

+So while the second strand synthesis in Smart-seq2 does involve PCR amplification, it is not a standard cDNA second strand synthesis process.

 ## Checkpoint blockade immunotherapy

 Patients are treated with antibodies that block negative regulatory molecules, such as PD-1/PD-L1 or CTLA4, which normally restrain T cell responses.
 This kind of therapy can reinvigorate a patient's anti-tumor T cell responses, which then can cause tumors to shrink and even lead to cures in some patients

 ## Chimera rates in Whole Genome Amplification (WGA)

 Defined as the number of reads that are improperly connected (including abnormal fragment size and interchromosomal connection) divided by the total number of mappable reads.
 Here are the chimera rates for some commercial kits:

 the SigmaAldrich GenomePlex Single Cell Whole Genome Amplification Kit (DOP-PCR) 15%